propcom/fuel-amazon-s3/README.md

 Usage
 -----

-You will need a config, something along the lines of this:
+You will need a config called s3.php which is something along the lines of this:

 	<?php
 	return array(